google/heroku-buildpack-bazel/README.md

 # heroku-buildpack-bazel
-Heroku buildpack for bazel.
+Heroku buildpack for [Bazel](http://www.bazel.io).
 Currenly, only Java is supported.

+Bazel is an open-source build tool created by and for the engineers at Google.

 ## Required files
 1. `BUILD`